Part A: Planetary Circulation Patterns

 Scales of weather and climate

 - Download and print out the map and organizing chart linked below.
-As you are reading, use the chart and map, a sample of which is pictured right, to record your notes about the time and space scales of weather and climate throughout Lab 3.
-Printable version of weather and climate scales (Acrobat (PDF) 51kB Apr4 12) in (PDF).
+As you are reading, use the map and chart, a sample of which is pictured right, to record your notes about the time and space scales of weather and climate throughout Lab 3.
+Printable version of weather and climate scales (Acrobat (PDF) 506kB Feb2 22) in (PDF).

-- Access, and print out a World: Climates map from Education Place collection of world maps.
+- Access, and print out a World: Climates map from Education Place collection of world maps (link unavailable).

-- Use colored pencils to record the locations of the global and continental drivers of climate on this map.
+- Use colored pencils to record the locations of the global and continental drivers of climate on the World: Climates map.

 Introduction to Moving Heat Interactive